Grae-Drake/academic-kickstart/content/post/euler_problem_2/index.md

 Now ain't that a shiny solution.

-## Almost (But Not Quite) an Analytic Solution
+## Analytic Approximation (not Solution)
 This is a nice solution but it still relies on a `while` loop to calculate items one by one.
 I can almost, but not _quite_ get to a direct calculation.
-The approximation, which was small enough between terms to round away, compounds in the approach I tried and is about 5% away from the right answer.
-If you see something I'm missing or know how to solve this _please let me know_!.
-Here's my not-quite-right stab at direct calculation.
+The approximation of $ \phi $, which was small enough between terms to round away in the solution above, compounds in this stab at an analytic solution and so only gives an approximation.

+For the specific problem inputs this gives a result about 5% off from the true answer.
+Here's my approximation.

 If we ignore rounding for now, we can write out the sequence of terms we generate above like this:

 $$ 2,\\: 2\phi^3,\\: 2\phi^6,\\: 2\phi^9,\\: 2\phi^{12},\\: ... $$

 If you squint real hard, you can see that's a [geometric series](https://en.wikipedia.org/wiki/Geometric_series).
-It's easier to see if we have a symbol for $ \phi^3 $.
-Let's use $ r $:
+It's easier to see if we replace $ \phi^3 $ with the symbol $ r $:

 $$ 2r^0,\\: 2r^1,\\: 2r^2,\\: 2r^3,\\: 2r^4,\\: ... $$